Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 What is an income statement?

-An income statement, also known as a P&L (profit and loss statement) or statement of operations, tallies and summarizes revenue earned and expenses incurred for a specific period of time.
-Unlike the balance sheet, which records business assets, liabilities, and equity, the income statement shows and tells a financial story about your business activities.
+An income statement, also known as a P&L (profit and loss statement) or statement of operations, tallies and summarizes revenue earned and expenses incurred in a specific period.
+Unlike the balance sheet, which records business assets, liabilities, and equity, the income statement tells a revenue and expense-focused story about your business activities.
+It does not differentiate between cash and non-cash receipts or payments.

-By deducting expenses (and losses) from revenue, your income statement reveals:
+By deducting expenses (and losses) from revenue, your business's income statement reveals:

 • How efficiently you’ve been managing your business

-• How your financial performance stacks up against other companies or your competitors
+• How does your financial performance stack up against other companies or your competitors

-If you run a corporation, your income statement will also include a calculation of Earnings per Share (EPS) – an important number for understanding how much money your stockholders would receive were your business to distribute its net income for the period.
+If you run a corporation, your income statement will also include a calculation of Earnings per Share (EPS)—an important number for understanding how much money your stockholders would receive if your business distributed its net income for the period.

 Income statements are typically prepared monthly, quarterly, and/or annually.